Shubham0315/dockerCompose/DependsOn/README.md

 # Depends On Feature

-- This feature is used to set order of container creation and removal (Startpu and Showdown order).
+- This feature is used to set order of container creation and removal (Startup and Shoutdown order).
 - We can make containers dependent on each other.

 - Pass the "depends on" tag inside one service and make the service dependent on other services